noelrivasc/remolino-clj/README.md

 - Focus on visual aspects when writing Tailwind styles.
 - Keep components readable, without a myriad classes getting in the way.

+**NOTE that this library was found to be a convoluted way to do what you can achieve with Tailwind alone.** See [Solving with Tailwind alone](#solving-with-tailwind-alone) below.

 ## The problem

 Say, you have a component written in hiccup.
 For example: